-The High Potential Individual (HPI) Visa is intended to attract overseas individuals at the early stages of their careers, who demonstrate exceptional promise, providing an additional pool of talent from which UK employers can recruit.
+The High Potential Individual (HPI) Visa is intended to attract overseas individuals who demonstrate exceptional promise, and are at the early stages of their careers.
+These individuals help to provide an additional pool of talent from which UK employers can recruit.

 More information about the HPI visa can be found on GOV.UK.